 “ The dispenser system shall provide a visual indication that the liquid admixture is actually entering the batch, such as via a transparent or translucent section of tubing or by independent check with an integrated secondary metering device.
 If approved by the Engineer, an alternate indicator may be used for admixtures dosed at rates of 25 oz/cwt (1630 mL/100 kg) or greater, such as accelerating admixtures, corrosion inhibitors, and viscosity modifying admixtures.”

+Revise Article 1103.04 of the Standard Specifications to read:

+“ 1103.04 Mobile Portland Cement Concrete Plants.
+The mobile concrete plant shall be according to AASHTO M 241 and the Bureau of Materials Policy Memorandum “Approval of Volumetric Mobile Mixers for Concrete”.
+The mixer shall be capable of carrying sufficient unmixed materials to produce not less than 6 cu yd (4.6 cu m) of concrete.”

-Revise the first two sections of Check Sheet #11 of the Supplemental Specifications and Recurring Special Provisions to read:
+Revise the first two sections of Check Sheet #11 “Subsealing of Concrete Pavements” of the Recurring Special Provisions to read:

 “ Description.
 This work shall consist of filling voids beneath rigid and composite pavements with cement grout.

 Materials.
-Materials shall be according to the following Articles of Division 1000 - Materials of the Standard Specifications:
+Materials shall be according to the following Articles/Sections of the Standard Specifications:

 Item Article/Section